 - about half of the hit-and-run drivers are found

-If you were the victim of a hit-and-run in North Carolina, there are a number of steps that you should take right away in order to make sure that you are compensated for your injuries.
+If you were the victim of a hit-and-run in Charlotte, North Carolina, there are a number of steps that you should take right away in order to make sure that you are compensated for your injuries.

-In any accident, gathering and documenting evidence is extremely important.
+If you were in a hit and run accident in North Carolina gathering and documenting evidence is extremely important.
 There are a few steps that you should take to make sure that you gather the necessary evidence and that you do so timely.

 - Seek Medical Attention.
 If you were seriously injured in a hit-and-run in North Carolina, the first step in any accident is to seek medical attention.
 Make sure that the accident is documented by medical personnel.
 There are some injuries that may not show up for a few days or weeks, like neck and back injuries, so having a written record of the accident could be extremely important down the road.